ctmccoy/ctmccoy/README.md

-#### 👋  Hi, I’m C T — aspiring security systems professional with a passion for information security and emerging technologies.
-I stay current with the latest cyber warfare tactics, techniques, and procedures, driven by an analytical curiosity to explore the ever-evolving world of cybersecurity.
+#### 👋  Hi, I’m Coner, an aspiring security systems professional with two decades experience in the broadcast technology sector.
+I am taking my skills of video and network application administration and applying them to cybersecurity.

-##### 🔹  Working on security-focused DevOps and automation, I hold a degree in Computer Science and am eager to apply my skills within an IT or cybersecurity team!
+##### 🔹  Working on security-focused DevOps and automation, I hold a degree in Computer Science and am eager to apply my skills within an SOC team!
 ---
 ---
 ---